Metroiceking/CastlesAndCans/README.md

 dark stone background.
 Photos captured by the Pi camera slide in from the bottom to fill the entire screen with the status text overlaid in the centre.
 The layout fits the 800×480 Pi touchscreen so previews no longer spill off the edges.
-The photo overlay now animates smoothly and hides automatically a couple of seconds after appearing.
+The photo overlay now animates smoothly with centred text, stays visible for three seconds and hides automatically.

 This will open a window demonstrating the UI flow: start/reset, coin flip and alternating turns.
 The window displays which target is currently required along with each team's progress.
 Targets must be hit in order; hitting the wrong target simply plays a neutral effect.
 Once the correct target is hit the game waits for the tunnel sensor.
 A couple of seconds after the tunnel triggers the screen shows **Ready to launch**.
 Press the launch key to fire the plunger.
 Chugging only begins once the ball is launched and stops when it is returned.